thlorenz/v8-perf/memory-profiling.md

 - shows dominators tree of heap
 - similar to containment view but lacks property names since dominator may not have direct reference to all objects it dominates
 - useful to identify memory accumulation points
+- also used to ensure that objects are well contained instead of hanging around due to GC not working properly

 ##### Retainer View